 PCLm is one of two raster formats defined in the WiFi-Direct peer-to-peer printing specification, which is part of the set of technologies that define WiFi Direct printing.
-The PCLm raster format is a strict subset of the PDF standard so that low-end consumer printers can process the PCLm based pages with minimal computing resources.
+The PCLm raster format is a strict subset of the PDF standard so that low-end consuming printers can process the PCLm based pages with minimal computing resources.

 Printers supporting WiFi direct printing use technologies like mDNS to enable printer discovery and IPP to enable mobile clients to query the printer’s capabilities (such as page sizes) as well as submit print jobs to the printer with specific printer configuration characteristics.